32 Most Exotic Orchid Varieties and Types

 Dracula Orchid (Dracula vampira)

 As scary as it looks, Dracula vampira has the appearance of a vampire cloak, featuring black color on all its blooms with a touch of yellow in the mid.
 In addition, the shape of the sepals that are a bit long dangling adds a bold statement to its spookiness.
-Moreover, just like a fictional vampire, Dracula orchid loves cool temperatures, so it may thrive in winter.

-Latest Post:
+Latest Posts:

-FAQ (Frequently Asked Questions)
+FAQs (Frequently Asked Questions)

 What are exotic orchids?